Click here to learn more.

 Dr. Moffat adds that, contrary to popular belief, not all dogs enjoy riding in cars with their heads out the window.
 “These dogs may have

 dog is one of those pups who can't wait for you to roll down the window, Dr. Moffat offers this stern warning: “The dangers can include a dog jumping out the window or rolling the window up on himself, as well as eye injuries from flying debris, such as stones and dirt.”

 crate or with a pet seat-belt harness, whenever they're in a moving vehicle — even if the windows are up.
 “The driver doesn't need to have a pet crawling in their lap, nor should the pet be launching itself from the back to the front, running back and forth on the back seat, getting under the gas pedal or accidentally rolling that window down,” she says.

 dog some of the thrill of a breezy drive, Dr. Moffat suggests having someone sit with a seat belt-restrained dog in the back seat, while you drive the car slowly through the neighborhood.
 “But once you're on major streets and driving over 25 mph, the dog should be in a seat belt for safety,” she says.

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,